onqtam/headjack/docs/why/QUOTES_TO_FIX_LATER_WITH_INTERNET.md

 http://www.worldwideopen.org/uploads/groups_bull/files/30/decision%202.0.pdf

 Axelrod, R., and M. D. Cohen.
 (1999).
 Harnessing Complexity: Organizational Implications of a Scientific Frontier.
 Free Press

-Heylighen, F. (2004): "Mediator Evolution: a general scenario for the origin of dynamical hierarchies" Heylighen, F. (2006).
-Mediator Evolution: a general scenario for the origin of dynamical hierarchies.
-Worldviews, Science and Us.(Singapore: World Scientific).

 Corning, P.A.
 (1998).
 “The synergism hypothesis”: On the concept of synergy and its role in the evolution of complex systems.
 Journal of Social and Evolutionary Systems